SpiroControl/node-connect/README.md

 deadbandRelative   = 0    	# Relative max difference for a value not to be collected
 ```

-`monitorResolution` : in OPCUA this is translated into the MonitoringParameter `samplingInterval`, meaning :
+`monitorResolution` : in OPCUA, this is translated into the MonitoringParameter `samplingInterval`, meaning:

 > The interval that defines the fastest rate at which the MonitoredItem(s) should be
 > accessed and evaluated.
 This interval is defined in milliseconds.